stat545ubc-2023/mda-jstet/README.md

 # STAT 545 @ UBC - Mini Data-Analysis

 Project to be completed in the Course STAT 545 at UBC in winter term 2023.

-It consists of a single `.Rmd` and a corresponding Markdown document.
+## Repo Contents

+- The analysis can be found in `main.Rmd`
+- The output of the `.Rmd` is `main.md`
+- The folder `main_files` contains created figures as .png

 ## Reproducing results